-In connection with this offering, we and all directors and officers and the holders of substantially all of our outstanding equity securities have agreed that, subject to certain exceptions, without the prior written consent of on behalf of the underwriters, we and they will not, during the period ending 180 days after the date of this prospectus (the "restricted period"):
+In connection with this offering, we and all directors and officers and the holders of substantially all of our outstanding equity securities have are subject to market stand-off provisions or have entered into lockup agreements providing that, subject to certain exceptions, without the prior written consent of Morgan Stanley & Co.
+LLC and Goldman Sachs & Co.
+LLC on behalf of the underwriters, we and they will not, during the period ending up to the tenth trading day after the date on which we announce our results of operations for the three months ending March 31, 2021:

-- offer, pledge, sell, contract to sell, sell any option or contract to purchase, purchase any option or contract to sell, grant any option, right or warrant to purchase, lend or otherwise transfer or dispose of, directly or indirectly, any shares of common stock or any securities convertible into or exercisable or exchangeable for shares of common stock; - file any registration statement with the SEC relating to the offering of any shares of common stock or any securities convertible into or exercisable or exchangeable for common stock; or - enter into any swap or other arrangement that transfers to another, in whole or in part, any of the economic consequences of ownership of the common stock;
+- offer, pledge, sell, contract to sell, sell any option or contract to purchase, purchase any option or contract to sell, grant any option, right or warrant to purchase, lend or otherwise transfer or dispose of, directly or indirectly, any shares of Class A common stock or any securities convertible into or exercisable or exchangeable for shares of Class A common stock; - confidentially submit or file any registration statement with the SEC relating to the offering of any shares of Class A common stock or any securities convertible into or exercisable or exchangeable for Class A common stock; or - enter into any swap or other arrangement that transfers to another, in whole or in part, any of the economic consequences of ownership of the Class A common stock;